In 2000, the United Nations General Assembly marked June 20 as World Refugee Day.

 These facts and figures begin to paint a picture of the plight of refugees around the world:

-68% of the world’s refugees come from just five countries: Syria, Venezuela, Afghanistan, South Sudan, and Myanmar
+69% of the world’s refugees come from just five countries: Syria, Venezuela, Afghanistan, South Sudan and Myanmar

-Over 1.4 million refugees were estimated to be in need of resettlement in 2020 but only 2.4% were actually resettled
+In 2021, just 4% of the estimated 1.4 million refugees in need of resettlement were resettled

 As you try to absorb the scale and significance of the numbers above, we invite you to pause for a moment.
 Remember that each statistic represents real peoples’ lives.
 Though we may struggle to understand these experiences fully, these individuals hold stories of deep pain and suffering.